-On October 16, 2020, LSP Transmission Holdings II, LLC ("LS Power") petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing ISO-NE's implementation of the Order 1000 exemptions for immediate need reliability projects.
+On October 16, 2020, LSP Transmission Holdings II, LLC ("LS Power") petitioned the DC Circuit Court of Appeals for review of the FERC's orders addressing ISO-NE's implementation of the Order 1000 exemptions for

+170 ISO New England Inc., 171 FERC ¶ 61,211 (June 18, 2020) ("Order Terminating Proceeding") (finding (i) "insufficient evidence in the record to find under FPA section 206 that [ISO-NE's] implementation of the exemption for immediate need reliability projects is unjust, unreasonable, or unduly discriminatory or preferential; (ii) "insufficient evidence in the record to find that ISO-NE implemented the immediate need reliability projects.
 Since the last Report, MMWEC filed on July 8 a notice that it would not submit a Reply Brief.
 On July 9, 2021, LSP Transmission filed Petitioner's Reply Brief.
 LSP Transmission filed a Joint Appendix on July 16.
 On July 28, 2021, MMWEC filed an Intervenor for Petitioner Final Brief.
 Final Briefs were filed on July 30.
 Briefing is now complete and this matter is pending before the Court

-CIP IROL Cost Recovery Rules (20-1389) Underlying FERC Proceeding: ER20-739150
+CIP IROL Cost Recovery Rules (20-1389) Underlying FERC Proceeding: ER20-739171